j-d0g/Data-Structures-and-Algorithms/README.md

 # COMP26120_2021_base

-This is the Git project for COMP26120 programming lab coursework.
-It should be used both for formative (non-assessed) and summative (assessed) courseworks.
+This is the base folder for Data Structures and Algorithm Experiments.

-Please see Blackboard for details of these courseworks including instructions and deadlines.
+Navigate to lab3/python to find my experiments of Binary Search Trees, and the effects of changing different Hashing Parameters and Methods.
+Navigate to lab5/python to find my experiments with BnB and DP algorithms.